Everything You Need to Know About Precertification & Health Insurance

 To help you better understand your plan, what your options are, and how to avoid penalties for failing to get preauthorization for your health care services, we created a complete overview of this clause.
-No matter where you get Houston health insurance, we encourage you to understand your coverage.
+No matter where you get Texas health insurance, we encourage you to understand your coverage.
 Doing so can save you thousands of dollars.

 Here is what you need to know about precertification and how it affects your investment in health care.

 If your plan has a preauthorization or precertification clause, you’re required by them to get approval for certain medical services.
 Even if your doctor has already approved of treatment in her office, you must get approval from your insurance provider.
 Also known as “prior authorization” or “preapproval,” (we’re using these three terms interchangeably in this post) this process isn’t as painful as it might seem.
 Many of the top Houston health insurance plans require this certification on common medical procedures.